 - 1. Units are in a single-family building (with four or fewer units). - 2.
-Units exclusively serving elderly families (as such term is defined in 24 CFR 5.403). - 3.
-Units in projects with supportive services available to all families receiving PBV assistance in the project.
+Units exclusively serving elderly families (as such term is defined in 24 CFR 5.403).

+- 3. Units in projects with supportive services available to all families receiving PBV assistance in the project.
 The project must make supportive services available to all assisted families in the project (but the family does not have to actually accept and receive the supportive service for the exception to apply to the unit).
 Families eligible for supportive services under this exception to the project cap would include families with a household member with a disability, among other populations.
-Such supportive services need not be provided by the owner or on-site but must be reasonably available to the families receiving PBV assistance in the project and designed to help the families in the project achieve self-sufficiency or live in the community as independently as possible. - 4.
+Such supportive services need not be provided by the owner or on-site but must be reasonably available to the families in the project achieve self-sufficiency or live in the community as independently as possible. - 4.
 Projects that are in a census tract with a poverty rate of 20 percent or less, as determined in the most recent American Community Survey 5-Year Estimates.